 Type 2 Diabetes is believed to be a metabolic syndrome which causes insulin resistance.
 The issue isn’t creating insulin, it is an issue with getting it into the cells.
 The insulin receptors don’t like to respond; so not a lot of insulin makes it into the cells.
 As the glucose doesn’t have a huge driving force to push them into the cells, the glucose gets nice and cozy inside the blood stream.

-The glucose eventually gets bored and heads over to the pancreas and try to make home in the pancreatic Beta cells which then cranks out more and more insulin and causes hyperinsulinemia.
+The glucose eventually gets bored and heads over to the pancreas and tries to make home in the pancreatic Beta cells which then cranks out more and more insulin and causes hyperinsulinemia.
 During this time, the body can have a normal BGL as the amount of insulin is higher and allows the glucose to enter the cells.
 It should be mentioned that when insulin is produced by the pancreatic Beta cells, they also releases Amylin.
-Increased amount of Amylin will cause amyloid deposition.
-As this goes on for some time, the Beta cells become overworked and starts to decrease the amount of insulin produced.
+Increased amounts of Amylin will cause amyloid deposition.
+As this goes on for some time, the Beta cells become overworked and start to decrease the amount of insulin produced.
 So imagine your average Joe doing a marathon.
 He starts off fast but as time goes on, he slows down because he hates running and feels like death is upon him with every step.

 This is exactly what is happening to our Beta cells.
 Why did I use that analogy?
 It’s because I am an average Joe and I detest running and I know how well I would do in any kind of running situation.